Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Non-magnetic Stokes boundary-layer solution

 and equations (\ref{eq:fcc1})-(\ref{eq:fcc22}) are recovered from the exact Stokes' solution (\ref{eq:VnRSTO1}) in the limit $L_\nu \ll a_s$.
-The rotation-induced flow $\mathcal{U}_\phi^{(o)}= \mathrm{i} \gamma \mathcal{U}_s^{(o)}$ is found to be $a^4$ times equation (\ref{eq:fphiSto1}).
+The rotation-induced flow $\mathcal{U}_\phi^{(o)}= \mathrm{i} \gamma \mathcal{U}_s^{(o)}$ is found to be $a^4$ times equation~(\ref{eq:fphiSto1}).

-In figure \ref{fig:Stokes}, we present these bulk flows at the inner (left) and outer (right) boundary combined with the boundary layer meridional and radial components (equations \ref{eq:visBLst} and \ref{eq:fcc1}, respectively).
-When considering individual contributions, depicted as dash-dotted lines in azure (inner flow) and green (outer flow), the results fail to match with the simulations (dotted orange) outside the specified boundary region.
-But, by accounting for both contributions (violet dash-dotted), we achieve a close match with the simulations, except for the azimuthal flow at the boundaries.
+In figure~\ref{fig:Stokes}, we present these bulk flows at the inner (left) and outer (right) boundary combined with the boundary layer meridional and radial components (equations~\ref{eq:visBLst} and~\ref{eq:fcc1}, respectively).
+When considering individual contributions, depicted as dash-dotted lines in cyan (inner flow) and green (outer flow), the results fail to match the \textsc{dns} (orange-dotted) outside the specified boundary region.
+But, by accounting for both contributions (purple dash-dotted), we achieve a close match with the \textsc{dns}, except for the azimuthal flow at the boundaries.